emidelgo/phalcon-win-vc11/README.md

 Php Windows binary extension for Phalcon 1.2.4 for PHP 5.5.7 VC11 64 Bit.

-I suppose should be compatible with nearest minor version, PHP 5.5.3 - 5.5.7
+**I suppose should be compatible with the closest minor version, PHP 5.5.3 - 5.5.7**

-I build the extension for Thread Safe and Not Thread Safe PHP Environment.
+I build the extension for Thread Safe and Non Thread Safe PHP Environment.

 I tested the extension on:
 - Windows 8.1